 - Performance-enhancing drugs (steroids, human growth hormones, diuretics, and stimulants)

 Are you a worried parent?
 Are you an employer who’s concerned about workplace productivity?
 A sports official who wants to make sure that no athletes use drugs to boost their performance?

-For rapid screening of suspected substances, home test kits or instant drug tests are a fast and cheap way to go.
+For rapid screening of suspected substances, home test kits, or instant drug tests are a fast and cheap way to go.
 There are single-panel test kits that test only one substance per sample.
-There are also those that can test many substances per sample (6, 8, 12, 24-panel per kit).
+Some can test many substances per sample (6, 8, 12, 24-panel per kit).

 How Accurate Are at Home Drug Tests and How They Work